k0sproject/k0s/docs/k0s-multi-node.md

 ```

 Important notice here is that each controller in the cluster must have k0s.yaml otherwise some cluster nodes will use default config values which will lead to inconsistency behavior.
-If your configuration file includes IP addresses (node address, sans, etcd peerAddress), remember to update them accordingly for this specific controller node.
+If your configuration file includes IP addresses (node address, SANs, etcd peer address), remember to update them accordingly for this specific controller node.

 ```shell
 sudo k0s start